playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 > This section of the article assumes that you know what the `ng-content` tag is.
 While I could do an in-depth dive on what `ng-content` and content projection is, it's somewhat outside of the scope of this current article is.
 Let me know if this is something that interests you, I might do another deep deep dive into how Angular parses tags like `ng-content` and how it's handled by Angular's AST and template parsing/etc.
 >
 > If you're less familiar with `ng-content`, you can probably get by with just knowing how parent/child relationships elements work and just reading through carefully.
 Never be afraid to ask questions!
+>
+> There's also the `:host`selector used in these demos.
+Think of each component creating their own wrapper `div` - the `:host` selector will apply styling to the component wrapper element itself

 I always love nesting some of my code into `ng-content`s.
 I don't know what's so appealing to having my code look like it's straight out of HTML spec, but just being able to pass component instances and elements as children to one of my components and then tinkering with them is so satisfying.